Spinosauridae: Distribution

 Partial skeletons and numerous fossil teeth indicate spinosaurids were widespread in Asia; three taxa—all spinosaurines—have been named: Siamosaurus suteethorni from Thailand, "Sinopliosaurus" fusuiensis from China, and Ichthyovenator laosensis from Laos.
 Spinosaurid teeth have been found in Malaysia; they were the first dinosaur remains discovered in the country.
 Some intermediate specimens extend the known range of spinosaurids past the youngest dates of named taxa.
-A single baryonychine tooth was found from the mid-Santonian, in the Majiacun Formation of Henan, China.
-However, the tooth lacks spinosaurid synapomorphies.
+A single theropod tooth attributed to Baryonychinae was found in the mid-Santonian Majiacun Formation of Henan, China, but this tooth lacked spinosaurid synapomorphies, and it was reclassified as a theropod of uncertain affinities, either an allosauroid or a sister taxon of abelisaurids in 2023.
+In 2025, Olmedo-Romaña et al. described theropod teeth with similarities to spinosaurid teeth from the strata of the Fundo El Triunfo Formation (Peru) interpreted as spanning all or part of the Campanian–Maastrichtian interval, and tentatively classified the studied fossil material as remains of late-surviving members of the family Spinosauridae, as well as the first record of the group from western South America.
 At la Cantalera-1, a site in the early Barremian Blesa Formation in Treul, Spain, two types of spinosaurid teeth were found, and they were assigned, tentatively, as indeterminate spinosaurine and baryonychine taxa.
 An indeterminate spinosaurid was discovered in the Early Cretaceous Eumeralla Formation, Australia.
 It is known from a single 4 cm long partial cervical vertebra, designated NMV P221081.
 It is missing most of the neural arch.
 The specimen is from a juvenile estimated to be about 2 to 3 meters long (6–9 ft).
 Out of all spinosaurids, it most closely resembles Baryonyx.
 In 2019, it was suggested that the vertebra instead belonged to a megaraptorid theropod, as opposed to a spinosaur.